psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

       n
 ~~~

-The implementation of this algorithm using `total_count` random number pairs in a nutshell is given in the below program:
+The implementation of this algorithm using `total_count` random number pairs in a nutshell is given in the program below:

 ~~~
 import numpy